Havasupai Packing List: What to Bring in 2025

 Footwear

-I didn’t bring a physical map or a compass since both my phone and Garmin have those features built in.
-My backpack also has a whistle attached, so I didn’t pack a separate one.
-I highly recommend downloading the AllTrails maps ahead of time before starting your adventure.
+I didn’t bring a physical map or compass since both my phone and Garmin have those features built in.
+My backpack also has a whistle attached, so I didn’t need to pack a separate one.
+I highly recommend downloading the AllTrails maps ahead of time before your adventure.
+The trail from the trailhead to Supai, the campground, and Mooney Falls is very easy to follow.
+The hike to Beaver Falls and the confluence is a bit trickier because you’re deep in the canyon, and the GPS cannot lock onto your exact location, so the tracking often looks confused or jumps around.
+But using AllTrails to navigate still worked perfectly for us.
+That’s what we relied on the whole time.

 - Headlamp